theverymistergames/unity-common/Blueprints/README.md

 ### Blueprint node

+`BlueprintNode` is also a scriptable object with data about in and out ports and action or data access implementation.
-Blueprint node has in and out ports. `BlueprintNode` is basic abstract class to implement node, it has one abstract member: method `CreatePorts`.
+ It is basic abstract class to implement node with one abstract member: method `CreatePorts`.

 ```
 class BlueprintNodeImplementation : BlueprintNode {